akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 7 ⬩ The oak doors crashed, and the music died

 The great oak doors of Rockingham’s hunting lodge crashed inward.
 Every head in the hall snapped towards the sound.
-Conversation and music died.
-Meal preparation paused.
-Even the hounds by the hearth flattened their ears.
+Conversation and music died, meal preparation paused, and even the hounds by the hearth flattened their ears.

 Henry, King of the English, Duke of the Normans, stood in the threshold.

-He was not a tall man, though built like a war-horse: thick-necked, barrel-chested, his broad shoulders crowding the doorway.
-His hunting tunic was stained with the black loam of the forest floor and his dark hair was plastered to his temples with sweat.
+He was not a tall man, though built like a war-horse: thick-necked, barrel-chested.
+The sweat was cooling on his skin, and he could feel the grit of the forest floor against it, ground into the weave of his tunic.

-He gazed sharply about the hall and found little that pleased him, until his eyes, grey as honed steel, settled on his queen’s face.

 The morning’s hunt had been a disaster.
 Two thin hares, three wiry fowl, and a fox too mangy to skin.
-Henry had returned with empty hands and a foul temper.
+He had returned with empty hands and a foul temper, and the smoke of the hall stung his eyes as he gazed sharply about the room.
+He found little that pleased him.

 His silence was a physical weight.
 Knights and clerks busied themselves with sudden, urgent interest in their weapons, their gear, the pattern of the rushes covering the floor; anything to avoid meeting the King’s eye.
-They knew the signs.
-When the King’s hunt was lean, his wrath was often fat.
+They knew the signs: when the King’s hunt was light, his wrath was often heavy.

+Then his gaze settled on his queen’s face, and something in him eased a little.

 He strode to his seat beside Queen Matilda at the high table.
 She watched him approach, her face carefully smooth, accepting a wine goblet from a servant.

-Henry lowered himself onto his chair—not a collapse, but a deliberate settling of immense power.
+Henry lowered himself onto his chair, not a collapse, but a deliberate settling of immense power.
 The servant darted forward to fill his goblet, but the King ignored him.

 For a long moment, no one breathed, for fear of the king’s displeasure.
 A clerk by the high table watched a large beetle crawl onto his parchment, yet dared not brush it away.
 Woodsmoke hung lazily in the air, like a reminder of the idle hunt.

-Then the Queen spoke.
+The Queen spoke with practiced diplomacy.

 “Such a frosty morning, my lord,” she said softly, nodding to the musicians to play.
-“It is no surprise that the game is shy in this cold fog...”
+“It is no surprise that the game is shy in this cold fog…”

 Henry’s steely gaze shifted to the door where his men lingered.
-Inwardly, he knew that a knight with a full belly was less likely to plot against him than a hungry one, but outwardly...
+Inwardly, he knew that a knight with a full belly was less likely to plot against him than a hungry one, but outwardly…

 “The game is shy,” he repeated, his voice a low rumble.
 “Or perhaps my knights have grown fat and lazy on my peace.”